-This means that turbulent flow can be maintained all the way thru, and a cleanness of AS4059 Class 3 / ISO 4407 12/9 has made proof of concept in testing.
+This means that turbulent flow can be maintained all the way through, and a cleanliness of AS4059 Class 3 / ISO 4407 12/9 has made proof of concept in testing.
 However, it can also be fitted to other appliances.

 Conventional flushing is a well-known method to clean to the inside of systems, and a turbulent flushing flow is mandatory for cleaning effectively.
 A challenge, when using conventional flushing fluid in systems like umbilicals and control lines, is the ability to keep a turbulent flow all the way through.